By Brian McCreath | Thursday, December 23, 2010

 If you'd like to hear all six part of the Christmas Oratorio, in a terrific performance led by Nikolaus Harnoncourt, feel free to listen to them below.

-Join 99.5 WCRB hosts for free concerts presented by the Boston Landmarks Orchestra at the Hatch Shell on the Esplanade every Wednesday night at 7pm.
+Join 99.5 WCRB hosts for free concerts presented by the Boston Landmarks Orchestra at the Hatch Shell on the Esplanade, Wednesday nights at 7pm.

-July 15 Rhapsody in Green, hosted by Laura Carlo
+July 13 Rhapsody in Green, hosted by Ray Brown

-August 5 Italian Night, hosted by Ron Della Chiesa
+August 31 Rodgers and Hart's The Boys from Syracuse, hosted by Ron Della Chiesa

 Van Cliburn and Haochen Zhang, co-winner of the Gold Medal at the Thirteenth Van Cliburn International Piano Competition in 2009